pcingola/SnpEff/src/docs/snpeff/cansersamples.md

     Some people tend to represent this by changing REF base 'A' using germline 'C'.
     This is a mistake, REF must always represent the reference genome, not one of your samples.

-Under normal conditions, SnpEff would provide the effects of changes "A -&gt; C" and "A -&gt; G".
+Under normal conditions, SnpEff would provide the effects of changes "A -> C" and "A -> G".
-But in case of cancer samples, we are actually interested in the difference between somatic and germline, so we'd like to calculate the effect of a "C -&gt; G" mutation.
+But in case of cancer samples, we are actually interested in the difference between somatic and germline, so we'd like to calculate the effect of a "C -> G" mutation.
-Calculating this effect is not trivial, since we have to build a new "reference" by calculating the effect of the first mutation ("A -&gt; C") and then calculate the effect of the second one ("C -&gt; G") on our "new reference".
+Calculating this effect is not trivial, since we have to build a new "reference" by calculating the effect of the first mutation ("A -> C") and then calculate the effect of the second one ("C -> G") on our "new reference".

 !!! info
     In order to activate cancer analysis, you must use `-cancer` command line option.